ubiubi18/IIP-demurrage/README.md

 **Status**: Draft

 **Summary**:
-This proposal introduces a 2% annual demurrage tax on all iDNA balances, irrespective of their state (liquid, staked, locked, or vested).
-The collected tax will be redistributed entirely to mining identities.
+This proposal stops the unlimited coin minting of idna and introduces at the same time a 2% annual demurrage tax on all iDNA balances, irrespective of their state (liquid, staked, locked, or vested).
+The collected tax will be redistributed entirely to idena identities as session rewards amd as mining rewards.
 To ensure minimal disruption to the current value distribution, a one-time minting of iDNA will be done during the hard fork into the zero wallet.

 **Motivation**:
 The primary motivation behind this proposal is to create a sustainable reward mechanism for mining identities while ensuring a limited supply of iDNA.
 The demurrage tax acts as an incentive for active participation in the network and ensures a continuous flow of rewards to miners.